 According to the National Institute on Alcohol Abuse and Alcoholism, an estimated 17 million adults struggle with a drinking problem.
 Of these, nearly 25 percent admitted to binge drinking within the last 30 days.
 These figures are made more alarming by the fact that around 88,000 people die each year as a result of alcohol.
 Alcohol abuse is a serious threat not only to public health but also to alcoholics themselves.

 Hazardous to Health

-In small amounts, consuming alcohol regularly has been associated with lower risks of heart disease and a longer life expectancy.
+In small amounts, consuming alcoholic beverages regularly has been associated with lower risks of heart disease and a longer life expectancy.
 However, these benefits quickly disappear once consumption reaches more than one drink per day.
 Instead of preventing health problems, excessive drinking encourages them.
 Alcoholics are at a greater risk of:

 - Heart attack

 - Multiple nutrient deficiencies

 - Lymphoma and cancers of the mouth, esophagus, throat, liver

 - Depression, anxiety and other mental health disorders

 - Premature death

 Alcohol is widely known for its ability to loosen inhibitions and make people uncharacteristically impulsive.
 This weakening of judgment carries a potential for all kinds of trouble.
 For instance, many people believe they can drive just fine while they’re drunk, even when they can barely walk straight.
 This behavior causes thousands of motorist deaths and injuries each year.
 Overindulging can also make unprotected or promiscuous sex seem like a good idea at the time, which opens up the risk of STDs, unwanted pregnancy,, and emotional or psychological consequences.
 People who drink to excess regularly are more likely to do these things with greater frequency, further increasing their risks.